cheese1/medusawiki/Episode-Status.md

 SickBeard uses a variety of Episode Status settings to manage your TV Shows.

-The Status Types reflect a number of different episode and show states within SickBeard.
+The Status Types reflect a number of different episode and show states within SickRage.
 It can have an effect on:

 * Wanted State
 * Downloaded State